 I often feel like I’m not enough for my boyfriend.
 He’s had so many sexual partners, and when I look at myself, I feel like I am definitely less good looking and much less attractive than my boyfriend’s exes.
 I’m afraid I might turn out to be not enough.
 Does this have to do with retroactive jealousy?

 Zachary Stockill: Thanks for your message Jack, and the short answer is yes.
 I think this is a pretty classic example of retroactive jealousy if you have a partner who’s had a rather active sex life.

 You’re a liar.
 I don’t believe you.
-When you tell me I’m the best for you, when you tell me I’m attractive, when you tell me the sex is great… When you tell me how much you love me…
+When you tell me I’m the best for you, I’m attractive, sex is great… When you tell me how much you love me…

 So for anyone watching this who’s maybe done that before, and by the way I used to be the master of this.